adobe/aepsdk-messaging-ios/Documentation/sources/content-card-ui/tutorial/displaying-content-cards.md

 ## Retrieve Content Cards

 To retrieve the content cards for a specific surface, call `getContentCardsUI`.
-This API returns an array of [ContentCardUI](../PublicClasses/contentcardui.md) objects representing content cards for which the user is qualified.
+This API returns an array of [ContentCardUI](../public-classes/contentcardui.md) objects representing content cards for which the user is qualified.

-`ContentCardUI` objects are created only for content cards with templates recognized by the Messaging framework.
+`ContentCardUI` objects are created only for content cards with templates recognized by the Messaging extension.
 The array of `ContentCardUI` objects may contain multiple content card template types.

 ```swift
 let homePageSurface = Surface(path: "homepage")